-If you drive around Aarhus with a built-in/switched on Bluetooth device, you will automatically be helping your fellow motorists to enjoy a faster and less congested journey.
+If you drive around Aarhus with a built-in/switched on Bluetooth device, you will automatically be helping your fellow motorists to enjoy faster and less congested journeys.
 Aarhus Municipality, the second largest city in Denmark, has been using intelligent sensors that detect motorists’ mobile devices for several years.
 The data collected is used to gain an in-depth insight into and an understanding of traffic flows and the development of traffic jams, to optimise the road network and reduce congestion.

 Travel time savings and shorter queues

 The municipality can demonstrate significant travel time savings as a result of a host of new initiatives and optimisations, using data from the small, Bluetooth-detecting sensors.
 A striking case in point:

 - After the expansion of two new turning lanes and optimisation of the traffic lights at the Skanderborgvej/Ringvej Syd intersection, a travel time saving of a massive 81 hours a day has been measured!.
 This travel time saving has been calculated solely on motorists travelling through the intersection during rush hour periods – morning and evening – and the total saving for the entire day is undoubtedly higher.

 - At the heavily trafficked Viborgvej/Runevej/Bredskiftevej intersection, the sensors have measured an average time saving, heading out of town, as much as 31% between 3 pm and 5 pm.
 Travel time has also become far more stable.
 Where, on some days, it would take motorists around 6 minutes, the travel time is now more constant at around 2 to 2½ minutes, regardless of the time of day.
-This gives commuters far greater predictability.
+It gives commuters far greater predictability.

 - With the introduction of a new left turn filter arrow from Søren Frichs Vej onto the ring road (Ringgaden), sensors have been able to detect a reduction in travel time of more than 50%.